Azure/portaldocs/portal-sdk/generated/top-blades-resourcemenu.md

     * Gets the resource menu configuration.
     *
     * @param resourceInfo The resource ID for the menus.
-    * @return A promise which will be resolved with the resource menu configuration.
+    * @returns A promise which will be resolved with the resource menu configuration.
     */
    public getResourceMenuConfig(resourceId: string): Promise<FxAssets.ResourceMenuConfig> {
        const armId = ArmId.parse(resourceId, true);